danielabar/meblog/src/markdown/learning-from-screencasts.md

 For example, someone trying to establish a gratitude habit might say: "After I sit down to dinner, I will say one thing I'm grateful for that happened today".

 In this case, `NEW_HABIT` will be learning from screencasts.
 For me, I identified `CURRENT_HABIT` as making coffee first thing in the morning, which I've been doing for over 20 years!
-This leads to: "After I make coffee each morning, I will set down my mug at my computer desk, and have coffee while doing some screencast learning".
+This leads to: "After I make coffee each morning, I will set down my mug at my desk, and have coffee while doing some screencast learning".

 This works because it's tying a desired new behaviour (learning from video courses) to something you already do every day, such as making coffee.
 Think about a typical day in your schedule, identify `CURRENT_HABIT`, then stack it with the learning habit.